Tips on How to Build a Marketing Budget

 Let’s look at some industry standards for how to build a marketing budget.

 For companies in growth mode, the traditional answer is that you should be spending 10% of your total revenue.
 For companies in maintenance mode, the marketing spend should be at least 5%.
 The higher the competition, the greater the spend should be.

 But, this is an average.
 You need to consider your specific situation in the following areas.

-- Industry – You need to spend at a level that is comparable or greater than your competitors.
+- Industry– You need to spend at a level that is comparable or greater than your competitors.

-- Competition – The greater the competition, the greater the spend you will need.
+- Competition– The greater the competition, the greater the spend you will need.

-- Maturity of product – Do you need to educate the market in addition to promoting your brand?
+- Maturity of product– Do you need to educate the market in addition to promoting your brand?

-- Business model – What role does marketing place in the sales cycle?
+- Business model– What role does marketing place in the sales cycle?
 What size sales team do you have and how important is marketing to finding leads or closing business?

-- Your market position – Do you have hurdles in perception or market share that you have to overcome?
+- Your market position– Do you have hurdles in perception or market share that you have to overcome?

-- Company size – For the largest and the smallest companies, a percentage of revenue is inappropriate, because of economies of scale (or the lack thereof).
+- Company size– For the largest and the smallest companies, a percentage of revenue is inappropriate, because of economies of scale (or the lack thereof).

 How can I find money for my marketing budget?

 Often times, using marketing to grow is not about spending more, but spending smarter.
 Most of our clients prior to working with us were spending money on marketing, but it was not being audited.
-In this video, Dacia discusses a few examples of where company’s can find the money to fund new marketing efforts.
+In the above video, Dacia discusses a few examples of where company’s can find the money to fund new marketing efforts.

 What items should be included in your marketing budget?

-Items to consider when doing a marketing budget plan
+Items to consider when doing a marketing budget plan:

 - Marketing salaries

-- Media spend/Traditional Advertising (print ads through trade publications, radio, TV, etc.)
+- Media spend/traditional advertising (print ads through trade publications, radio, TV, etc.)

 - Agency/consulting/outsourcing costs